44th Annual National Magazine Awards Winners Announced

-NEW YORK, NY (May 1, 2008)—The American Society of Magazine Editors (ASME) bestowed the industry’s most prestigious editorial honors tonight at the 43rd annual National Magazine Awards.
-The black-tie gala at Frederick P. Rose Hall, Home of Jazz at Lincoln Center in New York City gathered more than 1,000 editors, publishers, industry professionals and guests to celebrate 25 winners across 20 categories.
-Named after the Alexander Calder stabile “Elephant,” the 2008 “Ellies” drew a record-setting 1,964 entries from 333 print and online magazines.
+NEW YORK, NY (April 30, 2009)—The American Society of Magazine Editors (ASME) presented the industry’s most prestigious editorial honors tonight at the 44th annual National Magazine Awards.
+The gala at Frederick P. Rose Hall, Home of Jazz at Lincoln Center in New York City gathered editors, publishers, industry professionals and guests to celebrate 26 winners across 20 categories.
+Named after the Alexander Calder stabile “Elephant,” the 2009 “Ellies” drew an impressive 1,707 entries from more than 350 print and online magazines.

 - Print for General Excellence (under 100,000 circulation)